Sanglorian/orcus/Orcus Rulebook - current.md

 ## Diplomacy (Cha)

 When you attempt to influence someone or a group of people with tact, social graces, or good nature, the GM might ask you to make a Diplomacy check.
 Typically, you use persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
 Examples of persuading others include convincing a chamberlain to let your party see the king, negotiating peace between warring nations, or inspiring a crowd of townsfolk.

+Generally, the DC should be based on the Recommended Difficult Classes by Level table at the start of this chapter, using the level of the target of the Diplomacy check.

+Choose an Easy, Moderate or Hard DC depending on the target’s attitude, and adjust for the circumstances (for example, what the character is requesting).

 ## Dungeoneering (Wis)